mjounes2/SOC/SIEM-XDR/wazuh/README.md

 The folder `build-docker-images` contains a README explaining how to build the Wazuh images and the necessary assets.
 The folder `indexer-certs-creator` contains a README explaining how to create the certificates creator tool and the necessary assets.
+The folder `single-node` contains a README explaining how to run a Wazuh environment with one Wazuh manager, one Wazuh indexer, and one Wazuh dashboard.
 The folder `multi-node` contains a README explaining how to run a Wazuh environment with two Wazuh managers, three Wazuh indexers, and one Wazuh dashboard.

 ## Documentation